wildsys/flask-gcp-pubsub/README.md

 - [ ] Priority in the treatment of messages per functions
 - [ ] Logging instead of print (+ option to format as JSON)
 - [ ] Contributing manual
+- [ ] Documentation about Flask configuration keys and their counterpart on PubSub direct call

 ### TO BE CONFIRMED